-Shelf Registration
+Shelf Registration Equity Participation Plan

-On April 5, 2024, the Company filed a shelf registration statement on Form S-3 with the SEC under the Securities Act with regard to the registration of \$ 50,000,000 of its equity and debt securities.
+On April 5, 2024 August 7, 2024, the Company's stockholders approved the 2024 Equity Participation Plan (the "2024 Plan"), pursuant to which a maximum of 1,000,000 shares of Common Stock of the Company filed a shelf registration statement on Form S-3 with are authorized to be issued pursuant to the SEC grant of incentive stock options, non-statutory stock options, stock appreciation rights, and stock bonus awards.
+Incentive stock options granted under the Securities Act with regard 2024 Plan expire no later than ten years from the date of grant (except no later than five years for a grant to a 10% stockholder).
+Non-statutory stock options granted under the 2024 Plan expire no later than ten years from the date of grant.
+The Board of Directors or the Compensation Committee determines the vesting provisions for stock awards granted under the 2024 Plan, subject to the registration of \$50,000,000 of its equity and debt securities.
 The registration statement was declared effective by the SEC on April 22, 2024.
-Pursuant to the requirements of Form S-3, the Company currently may sell pursuant to such Form S-3, during any 12 month period, securities having an aggregate market value of no more than one-third of the aggregate market value of the shares of its common stock held by non-affiliates.
-Any offering made pursuant to such Form S-3 may only be made by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement, relating to the offering, which will be filed with the SEC.
+Pursuant to the requirements of Form S-3, the Company currently may sell pursuant to such Form S-3, during any 12 month period, securities having an aggregate market value of no more than one-third provisions of the aggregate market value of 2024 Plan.
+The 2024 Plan terminates on May 10, 2034 and no further awards may be granted under the shares of its common stock held by non-affiliates.
+Any offering made pursuant to 2024 Plan after such Form S-3 may only be made by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement, relating to the offering, which will be filed with the SEC. date.
+See Note 8 - Stockholders' Equity.

-ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+[Table of Contents](#)ITEM 2.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

 We offer property and casualty insurance products through our wholly-owned subsidiary, Kingstone Insurance Company ("KICO").
 KICO is a New York domiciled carrier writing business through retail and wholesale agents and brokers.
 KICO is actively writing personal lines and commercial auto insurance in New York, and in 2023 was the 15th largest writer of homeowners insurance in New York.
 KICO is also licensed in the states of New Jersey, Rhode Island, Massachusetts, Connecticut, Pennsylvania, New Hampshire, and Maine.
-For the three months ended March 31, 2024 and 2023, respectively, 94.4% and 87.0% of KICO's direct written premiums came from the New York policies.
+For the three months ended March 31, 2024 June 30, 2024 and 2023, respectively, 94.4% 95.9% and 87.0% 88.6% of KICO's direct written premiums came from the New York policies.
+For the six months ended June 30, 2024 and 2023, respectively, 95.2% and 87.8% of KICO's direct written premiums came from the New York policies.
 We refer to our New York business as our "Core" business and the business outside of New York as our "non-Core" business.